Image

 Phase N/A

-• The study lasts for **7 days**.
+• The study will last for 7 days.

 Study details